-The truth is addiction is a complex condition.
-Just like you are a complex human being.
-You have thoughts, feelings and emotions.
+The truth is addiction is a complex condition, just like you are a complex human being.
 You have things you like and are passionate about and some things you equally dislike and avoid.
 And while addiction gets tangled up with who you are, it only means that you start living your most authentic life when you begin addiction recovery.

 When you begin your addiction recovery, you can expect to expose many raw areas in your life.
-These experiences often reflect painful times when we lived through trauma, chronic stress or acted out negatively towards the people we love.
+These experiences often reflect painful times when you may have lived through trauma, chronic stress, or acted out negatively towards the people you love.

-The critical thing to remember here is that as you move through your addiction recovery experience, you begin to rely more and more on positive aspects of your identity while learning to accept the negative ones.
+The critical thing to remember here is that as you move through your addiction recovery experience, you begin to rely more and more on the positive aspects of your identity while learning to accept the negative ones.
 Little by little, you will use these parts of yourself to paint the whole picture of who you are.
-You can be sure that the “person living with addiction” will not be the star in your story.
+You can be sure that the person living with addiction will not be the star in your story.